Andover-Robotics/software-docs/docs/hardware-interaction/dcmotor.md

 To check whether the motor has reached the target position, call [`DcMotor.isBusy`](https://ftctechnh.github.io/ftc\_app/doc/javadoc/com/qualcomm/robotcore/hardware/DcMotor.html#isBusy--).
 This method returns true if the motor is still on its way to the target position.
 Once the motor reaches the target position, it will start drawing whatever electrical current necessary to maintain that position, and `isBusy` will start returning false.

-{% hint style="warning" %}
+!!! warning
     At the beginning of each OpMode, each motor begins with no target position set, and`getTargetPosition()` returns 0.
 The FTC SDK requires you to set a motor's target position to a certain value before setting its RunMode to `RUN_TO_POSITION` for the first time.
 Therefore, it is typically safer to call `setTargetPosition` before `setMode` when asking a motor to run to a certain position.
-{% endhint %}

 ## Examples